hanzieb/ApiTemplate/README.md

 </ul>
 </p>

+<p>Feel free to use or fork my project if it helps in any way.
+Just please leave me a mention somewhere.
+Cheers =)</p>

 <h3>Using these 3rd party resources:</h3>
 <ul>
     <li><a href="https://www.flaticon.com/free-icons/shiba-inu" title="shiba inu icons">Shiba inu icons created by AomAm - Flaticon</a></li>